celalaksu/memory-game/README.md

 # memory-game
 This is a simple memory game smart contract.
 Published on near testnet account.
 Developed for https://app.patika.dev/courses/near-developer-course project.
+This contract deployed to patika3.eemcs.testnet.
+Added three images.
+Best skor is 10.
+You can try contract from the account patika3.eemcs.testnet

 ABOUT SMART CONTRACT